 Influenzanet welcomes collaboration with scientists and researchers outside our consortium.
-If you are interested, in particular in international Influenzanet data, please fill in the application form.
+If you are interested, in particular in international Influenzanet data, please, write to daniela . paolotti @ isi . it.
 Your application is subject to approval from the Influenzanet Science Committee, which aims to react within short notice to your request.

 Pullano, G., Di Domenico, L., Sabbatini, C.E. et al.

 SARS-CoV-2 infection in London, England: changes to community point prevalence around lockdown time, March-May 2020.

 Journal of epidemiology and community health vol. 75,2 (2021): 185-188.

 Risk factors associated with the incidence of self-reported COVID-19-like illness: Data from a web-based syndromic surveillance system in the Netherlands

 McDonald, S., Van den Wijngaard, C., Wielders, C., Friesema, I., Soetens, L., Paolotti, D., Van Hoek, A.

 Factors associated with influenza-like-illness: a crowdsourced cohort study from 2012/13 to 2017/18.